OgeneDigital/training-notes/2017-11-27/readme.md

 ## style

 `element.style` returns all the current CSS applied to an element.
 It's object-like so you can write `element.style.color` to be more specific.
-Hyphenated properties are converted to capelCase: `element.style.marginLeft`.
+Hyphenated properties are converted to camelCase: `element.style.marginLeft`.
 These a getters and setters.

 ## nodeName